nepenth/knowledge-base/README.md

 ### Devops <a name="devops"></a>
 The Devops category provides guidance on streamlining software development and deployment through various techniques, including continuous integration and delivery, infrastructure as code, containerization, and monitoring.
-This category covers a range of topics related to modern software development and operations, helping teams improve efficiency, scalability, and reliability.
+This category covers a range of subtopics, from cloud platforms and orchestration to logging and infrastructure management, to help teams improve collaboration and efficiency.
 *Subcategories: Ci Cd, Ci Cd, Infrastructure As Code, Containerization, Monitoring, Cloud Platforms, Cloud Platforms, Containerization, Infrastructure As Code, Logging, Monitoring, Orchestration*
 *Items: 10*